jcuga/pianobar-remote-control/README.md

     	Max number of stations/how high next-channel goes before wraps back to 0. (default 10) -p string
     	Password
+  -paused
+    	Start paused.
+Useful if auto-starting this program on boot but don't want to play until first use.
   -s uint
     	Default station number on start.
   -u string